 Digital twin for personalized therapies

-Send your avatar to the doctor
+Send your avatar to the physician

 Virtual doppelgangers could one day revolutionize medicine: Empa researchers are developing a digital twin, which should facilitate the development of personalized therapies.
 The goal is for these avatars to demonstrate how a pain sufferer or a diabetic needs to be treated individually.
 In doing so, the digital twin also enables a personalized prognosis for the treatment process.